ricallinson/jmm/README.md

 [![Build Status](https://travis-ci.org/ricallinson/jmm.svg?branch=master)](https://travis-ci.org/ricallinson/jmm)

 A joke created after having coffee with a fellow engineer.
-Java-- is taking Java in a different direction by using highly opinionated choices as to what should or should not be used from the core language.
+Java-- is taking Java in a different direction by using highly opinionated choices as to what should or should not be used from the language.
 Java-- is not a new language, it's just a collection of tools that let you work with Java in a different way.

 ## Manual Install